quasarframework/quasar/docs/src/pages/vue-components/editor.md

 <doc-example title="Paste Event Override" file="QEditor/Pasting" />

 ### Printing
-If you don't set a font (or the user doesn't choose one), the print dialogue will default to the system font, which can vary depending on browser and underlying operating system.
+If you don't set a font (or the user doesn't choose one), the print dialog will default to the system font, which can vary depending on browser and underlying operating system.
 Make sure to take this into consideration.

 ### Internationalization
 The tooltips content of QEditor are translated by the [Quasar Language Pack](/options/quasar-language-packs), so merely changing the language will also change the interface.
 If your desired language pack is missing - or you find an error, please consider providing the update as PR.